flowable/flowable-engine/userguide/src/en/README.txt

 When building the html doc, following files get included automatically:

-* activiti.css : this is the stylesheet for the docs.
+* flowable.css : this is the stylesheet for the docs.
 The css will be included inline in the html docs.
 * docinfo.html : this file gets included at the top of the html file.
 It contains the tocbot library and a little script to initialize the dynamic table of contents.